-The Company has entered into a number of agreements with Gundara Enterprises Pty Ltd (Gundara), an entity controlled by Mr Jeffrey Sweet, for the acquisition of tenements.
-An amount of \$11,710 is included in this financial report as capitalised Exploration and Evaluation expenditure with a further \$12,495 included in exploration expenses within profit or loss for the acquisition of tenements yet to be granted.
-The total amount of \$24,205 payable is included in trade and other payables at 30 June 2021.
+In the previous financial period, the Company had entered into a number of agreements with Gundara Enterprises Pty Ltd (Gundara), an entity controlled by Mr Jeffrey Sweet, for the acquisition of tenements.
+An amount of \$11,710 was included in the financial report as capitalised Exploration and Evaluation expenditure with a further \$12,495 included in exploration expenses within profit or loss for the acquisition of tenements yet to be granted.
+The total amount of \$24,205 payable was included in trade and other payables at 30 June 2021.